QuantEcon/lecture-python.myst/lectures/svd_intro.md

 This representation is related to  one originally proposed by  {cite}`schmid2010`.

-It can be regarded as an intermediate step to  a related   representation 3 to be presented later
+It can be regarded as an intermediate step on the way  to obtaining  a related   representation 3 to be presented later

 As with Representation 1, we continue to